-Homeless8 household means:
+Homeless household means:

 - 1. An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: - a.
 An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation; - An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations); or - c.
 An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution; - 2.
 An individual or family who will imminently lose their primary nighttime residence, provided that: - a.
 The primary nighttime residence will be lost within 14 days of the date of application for homeless assistance: - b.
 No subsequent residence has been identified; and - c.
 The individual or family lacks the resources or support needed to obtain other permanent housing; - 3.
-Unaccompanied youth under 25 years of age, or families with children and youth, who do not otherwise qualify as homeless under the Bank's definition, but who: - a.
+Unaccompanied youth under 25 years of age, or families with children and youth, who do not otherwise qualify as homeless under the Bank's definition. but who: - a.
 Are defined as homeless under the statutes listed in category (3)(i) under the "Homeless" definition in CFR Title 24 Part 578.3; - b.
 Have not had a lease, ownership interest, or occupancy agreement in permanent housing at any time during the 60 days immediately preceding the date of application for homeless assistance; - c.
 Have experienced persistent instability as measured by two moves or more during the 60-day period immediately preceding the date of applying for homeless assistance; and - d.
 Can be expected to continue in such status for an extended period of time because of chronic disabilities; chronic physical health or mental health conditions; substance addiction; histories of domestic violence or childhood abuse (including neglect); the presence of a child or youth with a disability; or two or more barriers to employment, which include the lack of a high school degree or General Education Development (GED), illiteracy, low English proficiency, a history of incarceration or detention for criminal activity, and a history of unstable employment; - 4.
-Any individual or family who:
+Any individual or family who: - a.
+Is fleeing, or is attempting to flee domestic violence or other dangerous or life-threatening conditions that has made the individual or family afraid to return to their primary nighttime residence;

-8 "Homeless" means the same as defined under the federal Continuum of Care Program, at 24 CFR 578.3, as may be amended and renumbered from time to time.
+&lt;sup>7 "Homeless" means the same as defined under the federal Continuum of Care Program, at 24 CFR 578.3, as may be amended and renumbered from time to time.

-- a.
-Is fleeing, or is attempting to flee domestic violence or other dangerous or life-threatening conditions that has made the individual or family afraid to return to their primary nighttime residence; - b.
-Has no other residence; and - c.
+- b.
+Has no other residence: and - c.
 Lacks the resources or support needed to obtain other permanent housing.

-An individual:
+5. An individual: